sbellon/docker-lufi/README.md

 * GID : choose gid for launching lufi (default : 991)
 * WEBROOT : webroot of lufi (default : /)
 * SECRET : random string used to encrypt cookies (default : will be generated on the first run)
-* MAX_FILE_SIZE : maximum file size of an uploaded file in bytes (default : 10000000000)
+* MAX_FILE_SIZE : maximum file size of an uploaded file in bytes (default : 100 MB)
-* CONTACT : Lufi isntance contact (default : contact@domain.tld)
+* CONTACT : Lufi instance contact (default : contact@domain.tld)
 * REPORT : URL or an email address to receive file reports (default : report@domain.tld)
 * DEFAULT_DELAY : default time limit for files in days (default : 1 (0 for unlimited))
 * MAX_DELAY : number of days after which the files will be deleted (default : 0 for unlimited)
+* INSTANCE_NAME : name for the instance (default : Lufi)
-* THEME : theme for lufi (default : default)
+* THEME : theme for Lufi (default : default)
 * ALLOW_PWD_ON_FILES : enable download password (default : 1 (0 => disable, 1 => enable))
+* MAX_TOTAL_SIZE : maximum size of all files (default : 10 GB)
+* POLICY_WHEN_FULL : behaviour when maximum size reached (default : warn)
+* MAIL_HOST : send emails with SMTP host (default : smtp.example.org)
+* MAIL_SENDER : address to use as sender (default : no-reply@lufi.io)

 ### Volumes
-* /usr/lufi/lufi.conf : lufi's configuration file is here
+* /usr/lufi/lufi.conf : Lufi's configuration file is here
-* /usr/lufi/data : lufi's database is here
+* /usr/lufi/data : Lufi's database is here
-* /usr/lufi/files : Location of uploaded files
+* /usr/lufi/files : location of uploaded files

 ### Ports
 * 8081